jordannakamoto/roboseo/README.md

 For monthly batches of ~100 client sites.
 Ongoing updates are being implemented on different version on client's machine.

 ## Screenshot
-Sorry these screenshots look a bit horrendous to maintain client anonymity.
+Sorry these screenshots are blurred to maintain client anonymity.

 <img src="./-DevLog/scraper.png" alt="Scraper" width="50%"/>
 Backend grabbing existing website content.